dcbmariano/signa/README.md

 The signa.read() function accepts the following parameters:

 ~~~
-def read(
+read(
     pdbID,             # address and name of the input PDB file
     signa_type='csm',  # signature type, can be: signa-charge, csm, acsm, acsm-all, acsm-hp
     cutoff_limit = 30, # maximum search limit radius
     cutoff_step = 0.2, # value of the search interval
     output_csv = True, # saves the result as a csv file
     chain='ALL',       # filters the chain from the pdb file
     verbose=True,      # displays messages on the screen while the program runs
     cumulative=True,   # cumulative or non-cumulative signatures
-     separator=","",    # output file separator
+    separator=",",     # output file separator
     forcefield='AMBER' # forcefield used in signa-charge
 )
 ~~~